How Much Does Boiler Service Cost in 2025?

 Boiler Replacement Costs by Part

 Boiler replacement costs range from $10 to $800 for each part alone.
 Labor adds another $150 to $300.
 A technician will need to replace a few parts for most boiler repairs.
-A new part will typically save on costs in each case below and is safer than working with the existing, damaged, or worn-down part.
+A new part will save on costs in each case below and is safer than working with the existing, damaged, or worn‐down part.

 When multiple components break down, repairing or replacing individual parts becomes less affordable.
 If that’s the case, it might be time to consider a new unit.

-Replacement PartAverage Cost (Including Labor)
+Replacement PartAverage Cost (All-In)

 Zone valve$200–$500